Real effective exchange rate (index; broad definition; 64 economies) - Canada - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Canada, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) stood at 98.17 (index) in July 2025, versus 98.35 in the previous month.
-This constitutes a decrease of 0.18 percent.
+In Canada, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 97.21 (index) in August 2025, compared to 98.17 in July 2025.
+This represents a reduction of 0.98 percent.

 Sample.
-There are 379 observations in the monthly series displayed in the graph above.
-The series covers the time period going from January 1994 to July 2025.
+There are 380 data points in the monthly time series presented in the chart above.
+The time period covered by the series goes from January 1994 to August 2025.

 History.
-Have a look at a few statistics computed on the full sample: the effective exchange rate hit a minimum of 88.93 in November 2001; it reached its highest level of 132.20 in November 2007; it averaged 105.89.
+Have a look at a few statistics computed on the full sample: the effective exchange rate had a mean value of 105.87; it recorded a minimum of 88.93 in November 2001; it peaked at 132.20 in November 2007.

 Latest values